waycrate/NextWM/README.md

-# HerbWM
+# NextWM

 Manual tiling wayland compositor written with wlroots aimed to be a bspwm clone.

-Note: HerbWM is still a work in progress project.
+Note: NextWM is still a work in progress project.
 It won't be useable anytime soon, but when it is I will be the first one to spam screenshots of it in the readme.

-Also consider checking out https://github.com/shinyzenith/nim-wl

 ## Aim

 I want to learn how to write wlroots compositors with this project and keep everything commented to a great extent for others to learn from.
-The wlroots ecosystem is hard to initially get into as per my experience and I want to change that via HerbWM.
+The wlroots ecosystem is hard to initially get into as per my experience and I want to change that via NextWM.

 ## Building